ysyk2021/how-to-create-a-continuous-learning-workplace-culture-that-promotes-skill-development-and/src/chapter-4-1.md

-# Creating a Culture that Values Learning and Development

 Building a learning culture is essential for creating a workplace that values ongoing skill development and personal growth.
 In this chapter, we will explore strategies for building a learning culture, including creating a supportive environment, promoting collaboration and experimentation, and fostering a growth mindset.